Glossary of Terms

 External Radiation The radiation comes from a machine.
 The most common type of machine used for radiation therapy is called a linear accelerator.
 Most patients go to the hospital or clinic for their treatment, generally 5 days a week for several weeks.

 Familial adenomatous polyposis (FAP) [fa-mil-e-uhl ad-no-muh-tus pa-lee-po-sis] A syndrome in which a gene mutation that influences the development of colon, rectal, and other cancers is inherited.
 People with FAP usually have hundreds, and sometimes thousands of pre-cancerous polyps, or growths developing at a very early age.
-FAP is defined as the presence of more than 100 benign (adenomatous) polyps in the colon at one examination.
-Some people with FAP with a mild version of the disease have less than 100 adenomas; in these individuals the diagnosis is made by family history, or by finding the mutation during genetic testing.
+FAP is defined as the presence of more than 100 benign (adenomatous) polyps in the colon at one examination and confirmed through genetic testing.

 Fecal immunochemical test (FIT) [(fee-kuhl im-you-no-KIM-uh-kuhl test] A newer test to look for "hidden" blood in the stool, which could be a sign of cancer.
 The test is not affected by vitamins or foods, though it still requires 2 or 3 specimens.
 Read more.